kawashirov/distant-horizons/Readme.txt

 This implementation renders simplified chunks outside the normal render distance allowing for an increased view distance without harming performance.

+Or in other words: this mod let's you see farther without turning your game into a slide show.

 Forge version: 1.16.4-35.1.4